mwbowers/mwbowers.github.io/manuals/programming/what-s-new/new-in-4.0.md

 Version 4.0 of ASNA.QSys.Expo is not backwards compatible with versions 3.x.
 There are a few modifications for [upgrading websites](#upgrading-websites-from-3x) using Monarch Base 3.x to use version 4.0.

 ## Support for .NET 6.0 & 7.0
-Monarch Base 4.0 is packages with multitargeted assemblies for .NET 5.0 and .NET 6.0.
+Monarch Base 4.0 is packaged with assemblies multitargeted for .NET 5.0 and .NET 6.0.
 The 6.0 versions can also be used with .NET 7.0.

 This multitargeting support is temporary and the .NET 5.0 assemblies will be eliminated at the end of spring 2023.